memgraph/docs/cypher-manual/connecting-nodes.md

 **Relationships** (or edges) are the **lines that connect nodes** to each other and represent a defined connection between them.
 Every relationship has a source node and a target node that represent in which direction the relationship works.
-If this direction is important, the relationship is considered directed;
-otherwise, it's undirected.
+If this direction is important, the relationship is considered directed, otherwise, it's undirected.

 Relationships can also store data in the form of **properties**, just as nodes.
 In most cases, relationships store quantitative properties such as weight, costs, distances, ratings, etc.

 ![](data/connecting-nodes/connecting-nodes.png)